NIWA-Hideyuki/Fulcon/README.md

 deploy [ -c IMAGE ] SRC_FILE DEST_PATH
      SRC_FILE on the host is copied in DEST_PATH of all containers.
      -c IMAGE
           Only a container of IMAGE is made the target.
+          IMAGE is the part of the image name.

 dirver-name
      The container system that uses it as a driver of fulcon is displayed.